 It is often grown as an ornamental tree.

-Loquat is grown in southern Japan, Taiwan, Europe, the Near, Middle, and Far East, North Africa, India, Australia, New Zealand, South Africa, the East Indies (at moderate altitudes), and North, Central, and South America.
+Loquat is grown in southern Japan, Taiwan, Europe, the Near, Middle, and the Far East, North Africa, India, Australia, New Zealand, South Africa, the East Indies (at moderate altitudes), and North, Central, and South America.

 Health Benefits of Loquat Fruit